Where do Most Motorcycle Accidents Occur?

 This should not come as a surprise to anybody because intersections are where there are so many things going on at once.
 Vehicles converge at intersections, with some trying to make turns and others trying to proceed straight through the intersection.
 Motorcycle accidents in these situations typically occur due to one of the following:

-In these situations, police investigators and motorcycle accident lawyers often find that the crash occurred because the motorist either failed to check their blind spots or failed to yield the right-of-way as they were legally required.
+In these situations, police investigators and motorcycle accident lawyers in Nashville often find that the crash occurred because the motorist either failed to check their blind spots or failed to yield the right-of-way as they were legally required.

 In addition to these motorcycle crashes that occur because a motorist failed to operate safely, we also know that intersections are areas where there are more likely to be potholes, loose asphalt, standing water, and other roadway hazards.
 Because of the highly traveled nature of intersections, the conditions in these areas can deteriorate even if there are regular inspections and maintenance.